erikdhoward1021/Heart_Disease_Classification/README.md

 Data was sourced from kaggle (`mexwell/heart-disease-dataset`).
 If you would like to source it net-new, please execute `scripts/1_fetch_data.py` from the root directory (e.g., `python -m scripts.1_fetch_data`)

 ## Model Training
-For this example, I created a Feed Forward Neural Network using PyTorch.
+For this basic example, I created a Feed Forward Neural Network using PyTorch.
 Specifically, it has 2 hidden layers with each layer having a dimension of 100.
 See `config.py` for model specifics.

 ## Evaluation
 Two files have been created to demonstrate how evaluation could be performed: `scripts/4_evaluate_model.py` and `notebooks/Endpoint_Example.ipynb`